Setup an Automated Build using Jenkins and Artifactory

 We need the IP address of the Docker Bridge Network, here we consider that it’s 172.17.0.1 but you can check with the command ip addr show docker0 on the Docker host.

-1. Open the project directory, create a file named Jenkinsfile and copy this content inside:
+1. On the project directory, create a file named Jenkinsfile and copy this content inside:

 pipeline {